2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Einstein and Bohr

-In particular, this means that if we perform a spin-x measurement on the first particle, we will immediately also know the x spin component of the second particle.
-Furthermore, according to the formalism, it would mean that the state of the second particle will be again altered after the measurement performed on the first one: if we obtain that the first one is right spinning, the state of the second will become $\ket{\leftarrow}$, and if we obtain left x-spin of the first, the other one will be ``projected'' to $\ket{\rightarrow}$ state.
+In particular, this means that if we perform a spin-x measurement on \alice's particle, we will immediately also know the x-spin component of \bob's particle.
+Furthermore, according to the formalism, it would mean that the state of \bob's particle will be again altered after the measurement performed by {\alice} on her particle: if we obtain that \alice's is right spinning, the state of \bob's will become $\ket{\leftarrow}$, and if we obtain left x-spin of \alice's particle, \bob's will be ``projected'' to $\ket{\rightarrow}$ state.

 And now the authors make two important points.
-The first is that by choosing what measurement to perform on the first particle, we can influence what will be the new state of the second particle.
-Namely, we can choose whether to measure spin along the z-axis or along the x-axis.
-In the first case, the second particle will end up either in the down state $\ket{\downarrow}$ (if our outcome was up) or in the up state $\ket{\uparrow}$ (if we obtained down for the first one).
-Alternatively, we can choose to perform measurement of the x-spin component of the first particle, and the second one will end up either in the state $\ket{\rightarrow}$ or $\ket{\leftarrow}$.
-Note that we cannot choose whether the second particle will end in $\ket{\rightarrow}$ or in $\ket{\leftarrow}$ state -- this is completely random, with probabilities 50 \% for both outcomes.
-But we can choose whether the second particle will end up in the subset $\{\ket{\uparrow}$, $\ket{\downarrow} \}$ (if we decide to measure spin along the z-axis) or in the subset $\{\ket{\rightarrow}, \ket{\leftarrow} \}$ (if we opt for the x direction).
-And we can decide in which of these two subsets the second particle will end up after the measurement, even if the second particle is light years away!
+The first is that by choosing what measurement to perform on \cor{her} particle, {\alice} can \cor{partially} influence what will be the new state of \bob's particle.
+Namely, {\alice} can choose whether to measure spin along the z-axis or along the x-axis.
+In the first case, \bob's particle will end up either in the down state $\ket{\downarrow}$ (if \alice's outcome was up) or in the up state $\ket{\uparrow}$ (if {\alice} obtained \cor{down}).
+Alternatively, {\alice} can choose to perform measurement of the x-spin \cor{component}, and \bob's particle will end up either in the state $\ket{\rightarrow}$ or $\ket{\leftarrow}$.
+Note that {\alice} cannot choose whether \bob's particle will end in $\ket{\rightarrow}$ or in $\ket{\leftarrow}$ state -- this is completely random, with probabilities 50 \% for both outcomes.
+But \cor{she} can choose whether \bob's particle will end up in the \cor{set} $\{\ket{\uparrow}$, $\ket{\downarrow} \}$ (if \cor{she} decides to measure spin along the z-axis) or in the \cor{set} $\{\ket{\rightarrow}, \ket{\leftarrow} \}$ (if \cor{she} opts for the x direction).
+And \cor{she} can decide in which of these two \cor{mutually exclusive sets} \bob's particle will turn up after \cor{her} measurement, even if \bob's particle is light years away \cor{at that moment}!